Klodian Duro: International career

 In the 2006 FIFA World Cup qualifying campaign, Duro remained a regular starter, featuring from the beginning in 8 of Albania’s first 9 matches and playing the majority of minutes, although he was often substituted in the second half.
 The campaign began with a notable 2–1 home victory over reigning European champions Greece on 4 September 2004, a result regarded as one of Albania’s most significant competitive wins.
 The match was followed by a serious incident in Greece, where an Albanian immigrant was killed during post-match tensions, an event that cast a somber note over the celebrations.
 Despite the promising start, Albania soon faced a demanding schedule against high-calibre opponents such as Ukraine, Denmark and Turkey, suffering a series of narrow defeats, five of which ended with identical 2–0 scorelines.
 On 4 June 2005, Duro played the full 90 minutes against Georgia, helping Albania secure a 3–2 victory in a match where the team produced one of its most convincing performances of the campaign, leading 3–0 by the 56th minute.
 Four days later, against Denmark, head coach Briegel opted for a more defensive tactical approach due to the rise of several defensive players, and Duro subsequently fell out of the starting lineup, dropping on the bench for the final four matches of the campaign.
 The team collected a modest number of points in the closing fixtures but still achieved historic milestones, finishing third from bottom in the group for the first time and setting a new record points total with 13 points.

-In the following UEFA Euro 2008 qualifying campaign, Duro missed the opening phase in late 2006 but returned at the beginning of 2007, resuming his role as a regular starter and becoming almost ever-present throughout the year, eventually helping in a strong defensive spell for Albania, who recorded four consecutive clean sheets in the first half of 2007 — goalless draws against Slovenia and Bulgaria in March, the latter of which saw Duro named team captain by head coach Otto Barić, followed by back-to-back victories over Luxembourg in June.
-On 22 August 2007, he scored his second international goal in a 3–0 friendly win over Malta, extending Albania’s run to five matches without conceding and setting a new national team record.
-In the reverse fixture against Bulgaria on 17 October 2007, Duro again made an impact by opening the scoring with a direct free-kick in the 32nd minute, though Albania conceded late to draw 1–1.
-The team ultimately finished the campaign in fifth place, third from bottom in the seven-team group.
+In the following UEFA Euro 2008 qualifying campaign, Duro missed the opening phase in late 2006 but returned at the beginning of 2007, resuming his position as a regular starter and becoming almost ever-present throughout the year.
+Albania recorded four consecutive clean sheets in the first half of 2007, with goalless draws against Slovenia and Bulgaria in March, during the latter of which Duro was named captain by head coach Otto Barić.
+This run was followed by back-to-back victories over Luxembourg in June.
+On 22 August 2007, Duro scored his second international goal in a 3–0 friendly win over Malta, a result that extended Albania’s run to five matches without conceding, setting a new national team record.
+In the reverse fixture against Bulgaria on 17 October 2007, he opened the scoring with a direct free-kick in the 32nd minute, with the match ending in a 1–1 draw.
+For the second time in a row, Albania concluded the qualifying campaign in fifth place in the seven-team group.